-Some lawsuits are very specific to your location, and when you were driving for the apps in question.
-It’s a good idea to double check that you qualify before getting your hopes up.
+When considering lawsuits, keep in mind that some are very specific to your location, and when you were driving for the apps in question.
+It’s a good idea to double-check that you qualify before getting your hopes up.

-If you have received a check from a settlement, keep in mind that you can’t pursue a lawsuit for the same reasons against the same company.
-That would basically be double dipping, which is not allowed.
+If you have already received a check from a settlement, keep in mind that you can’t pursue a lawsuit for the same reasons against the same company.
+That would basically be double-dipping, which is not allowed.

 -Paula @ RSG